 What's The Difference Between Sessions and Pageviews in GA?

-James Parsons by James Parsons Updated Jul 8th, 2022 11 min read
+James Parsons by James Parsons Updated Nov 12th, 2024 11 min read 0 Comments

 0:00 Listen to audio podcast

-Users Sessions and Pageviews
+Users Sessions And Pageviews

 When you look at your Google Analytics reports, you'll see two primary views of your traffic.
 One is labeled "Pageviews," and one is labeled "Sessions."
 They generally have almost identical patterns, but one is slightly lower than the other.